'There is no point having fear against Austria'

 'It's achievable'

-Northern Ireland's mantra under Kenny Shiels is to go and win every match, whether that be a world-class Norway team in their Euros opener or minnows North Macedonia in qualifying.
+Northern Ireland's mantra under Kenny Shiels is to go out to try to win every match, whether that be a world-class Norway team in their Euros opener or minnows North Macedonia in qualifying.
 That mentality never changes.

-After making history in Thursday's defeat by Norway, Monday's match at St Mary's is a real opportunity to get their first points at a major tournament.
+After their historic debut in Thursday's defeat by Norway, Monday's match at St Mary's is a real opportunity to get their first points at a major tournament.

 Of course, NI's task is made harder by the loss of key striker Simone Magill, and Shiels has called on his players to step up and fill the sizable void left by the Aston Villa-bound striker.

-There is always belief, and although it's been proven they can match their opponents in terms of performance, Shiels warns it would "be very foolish of us to characterise Austria as a weaker team" than England or Norway.
+There is always belief, and although it's been proved they can match their opponents in terms of performance, Shiels warns it would "be very foolish of us to characterise Austria as a weaker team" than England or Norway.

 "They most certainly are not, as you've seen against England," he said about Austria, who reached the semi-finals in 2017.